Domain-specific language: Use

 The design and use of appropriate DSLs is a key part of domain engineering, by using a language suitable to the domain at hand – this may consist of using an existing DSL or GPL, or developing a new DSL.
 Language-oriented programming considers the creation of special-purpose languages for expressing problems as standard part of the problem-solving process.
-Creating a domain-specific language (with software to support it), rather than reusing an existing language, can be worthwhile if the language allows a particular type of problem or solution to be expressed more clearly than an existing language would allow and the type of problem in question reappears sufficiently often.
-Pragmatically, a DSL may be specialized to a particular problem domain, a particular problem representation technique, a particular solution technique, or other aspects of a domain.
+Creating a domain-specific language (with software to support it), rather than reusing an existing language, can be worthwhile if the language allows a specific type of problem or solution to be expressed more clearly than an existing language would allow and the type of problem in question reappears sufficiently often.
+Pragmatically, a DSL may be specialized to a specific problem domain, a specific problem representation technique, a specific solution technique, or other aspects of a domain.

 Overview

-A domain-specific language is created specifically to solve problems in a particular domain and is not intended to be able to solve problems outside of it (although that may be technically possible).
+A domain-specific language is created specifically to solve problems in a specific domain and is not intended to be able to solve problems outside of it (although that may be technically possible).
 In contrast, general-purpose languages are created to solve problems in many domains.
-The domain can also be a business area.
-Some examples of business areas include: